 While a demanding spirit isn’t unique to today, contemporary Western culture feeds our sense of privilege.
 We expect lightning-speed Wi-Fi delivering immediate answers, microwavable meals ready in an instant, and two-day shipping to fulfill my wants without delay.
 We’re demanding, entitled, and easily agitated.
-Now mix in a participation-trophy mindset where everyone must be lauded with praise, sprinkle in Disney themes about how amazing and limitless we are, and add a dash of social-media breeding discontentment with its filtered images of everyone’s “best life now,” and the cultural conditions are ripe for grumbling.
+Now mix in a participation-trophy mindset where everyone must be lauded with praise, sprinkle in cultural themes about how amazing and limitless we are, and add a dash of social media breeding discontentment with its filtered images of everyone’s “best life now,” and the conditions are ripe for grumbling.

 Connecting our grumbling to its source helps us identify what’s really going on.
-We’re not just “venting” but we’re unhappy with God because of the circumstances He’s allowed.
+We’re not just “venting;” we’re unhappy with God because of the circumstances He’s allowed.
 Those are the deeper issues we need to attack.
-You have to apply grace and the gospel to your disgruntled heart.
+You must apply grace and the gospel to your disgruntled heart.
 Only a heart change can replace our groaning and griping with gratitude.
 Consider the following remedies to ungratefulness.

-- Humility: I don’t dwell on myself and what I think I’m entitled to but trust in God’s care and kindness.
+- Humility: I don’t dwell on myself and what I think I’m entitled to but stand in God’s care and kindness.